 By Erin Entrada Kelly, Book Publicist – Smith Publicity

-Effective excerpting requires mindful strategy.
+Effective excerpting requires a mindful strategy.
 It’s not always as easy as it seems.
 Here are four tips.

 1. Cite the source